This post is a guide to things to do and see in Montmartre, one of Paris's must-see neighborhoods, written by local tour guides.

 Just south of Boulevard de Clichy is also a famous candy store called A L’Etoile d’Or, at 30 Rue Pierre Fontaine.

 Stop in for a mind-boggling array of chocolates, candies, and other delectables to take home to family and friends… or eat as soon as you leave the shop!

 Paris is bursting with carousels, each with its own character.
 The ornate one in the park beneath Sacré-Coeur Basilica is a stunner.

-It’s double-decker, with a Venetian theme, paintings on the ceiling, a spinning teacup, feisty-looking horses… and benches for the timid.
+It’s two-tiered with a Venetian theme, paintings on the ceiling, a spinning teacup, feisty-looking horses… and benches for the timid.

 Fans of the Montmartre-based 2001 film Amelie might recognize it from the movie!

 Kids with a little patience might enjoy sitting for a portrait, though the wiggly ones might prefer watching the artists paint – or even drawing alongside them!

 Depending on your kids’ tastes, patience, and mood, they may like a nice French cafe, or you may need to grab something on the go.

 Grab a baguette at any boulangerie for a little stroller-snacking, pick up yogurt or another snack at a marche or epicerie (corner store), or pop into a fast-food shop.

 - Pain Quotidien at 31 Rue Lepic